 Woodland - Land under stands of trees with a canopy cover of at least 20% (25% in Northern Ireland), or having the potential to achieve this.
 This definition includes integral open space and felled areas that are awaiting restocking (replanting).
+Consistent with the UK Forestry Standard, this includes short rotation coppice (SRC) and short rotation forestry (SRF), but does not include individual trees, orchards, ornamental or garden trees, tree nurseries or the management of Christmas trees.
 (This definition is also applicable to 'forest').